top of page

 It was pretty steep

-Before it got dark we found a good place to sleep.
+We found a good place to sleep before it got dark.
 There was a small grassy field next to a side road.
 We were still in the canyon, which had caves in its walls.
 Near one of them was an old wall of loose rocks.
 Suddenly we heard the sound we had heard a few times before at night "hurrrrrrrrrrrrrr hurrrrrrrrr".
 Bram saw a deer standing near the cave.
 Maybe the sound wasn't coming from a pea cock and hog hybrid after all.

 wild camping in spain